RareByteStream/RareByteStream/README.md

   I use my legal name only in formal and legal contexts.
  * Preferred Languages: English, German.
  * E-Mail Address: In the profile.

-## Proficiencies:
-* EcmaScript 6+ in browsers and nodejs. ( Expert.
-I can hack or implement any library if the time is given. ).
-* Bash for scripting/devops. ( Intermediate.
-Good essential level command of basic language features and linux utilities that can be used with it. ).
-* Python ( Beginner to Intermediate depending on the task.
-Only some essential command of basic language features and patterns. ).

-## Pursuits/Goals ( Long Term ):
-* Deep grasp on the standards of EcmaScript, Python, Java, C++ and C.
-* GUI Development best practices across mature & flexible libraries & frameworks ( ( CSS with ES6+ in Electron, Browsers, Cordova ), React, Android API, GTK ), [ordered from most proficient to least].
-* Knowing the scientific basis of algorithms behind GUI technologies we have today such as windowing systems and libraries that run on top of them. ( GTK, QT, Cairo, Pango etc. )
-* Standards of MongoDB, SQL and databases in general.
-* Standards of HTTP Protocol across versions.
-* Being proficient at implementing local networking mechanism such as IPC.

 <!---